Harmonized System Codes Explained

 Shipping Online Orders with HS Codes

-E-commerce companies who have predetermined the HS Code and duty charges, can easily access the various countries and determine the likely rate of duty.
+E-commerce companies who have predetermine HS Code and duty charges, can easily access the various countries and determine the likely rate of duty.

 The HS Coding system is an incredible feat of international cooperation to facilitate international trade.
 Understanding the basic concepts are critical to everyone sending or receiving international shipments - whether via international courier or mail, truck or ocean.

-Canada has a tariff classification process for qualified postal and courier imports.
-The system may be used in lieu of a more detailed classification.
+Canada has a tariff classification process for postal and courier imports.
+The system may be useful in lieu of a more detail classification.
 This a great benefit for e-commerce imports.

-This gives the option to apply one of three generic Most-Favoured-Nation (MFN) tariff rates.
+This gives the option to apply one of three generic Most-Favour-Nation (MFN) tariff rates.
 Assessment on “special classification provisions” found in Chapter 98 of Canada’s Customs Tariff.

 Canada GHS tariff schedule chart